MiamiOH-CSE274/Portfolio/README.md

 For a network router where certain packets have priority over others I would implement an implicit binary tree as a Heap.

- This works because in an implicit binary allows for multiple keys of the same value to be descendents and parents of one another.
+For a network router where certain packets have priority over others I would implement an implicit binary tree as a Heap.
+While(index > 0 && backingArray[index] < backingArray[p]), the key of a packet will continue to bubbleUp.
+This means that packets of the same key will not bubbleUp past one another, thus allowing multiple packets of the same key to be parents and children of one another.
+The end result is that all the highest keys are at the top, and ensuring that a packet with a greater key will be sent before one with a lesser key.
- When company X adds a packet to send, I would give it a key value of  and when company Y added a packet to send I would give it a key value of 2 and so on.
+ When company X adds a packet to send, I would give it a key value of how ever much they paid and when company Y added a packet to send I would give it a key of their payment value and so on.
+This data-structure is preferable to all other data structures this semester.
- My bubble up function would result in all the 1 keys being at the top of the tree, all the 2 keys being below 1’s, and 3’s below 2’s etc.
- This is preferable to all other data structures this semester.
 No other data structures offer the same efficiency with prioritizing by greatest to least or least to greatest.
+A simple list as an array might work but its bubbleUp() and trickle down would run in O(n) instead of O(log n) like my tree.
+ A normal bst would not work at all because all smaller items are meant to be to the left and all larger items to the right; when popping off the root it would send some value in between which is something we do not want.
+No other function manages ordering keys from greatest to least or least to greatest with the same efficiency.